CALL FOR ARTISTS

 I’m Having Technical Issues Uploading Images…

-Q5: I’ve chosen 10 images to submit and filled out the form.
-When I hit “Submit” I get the red lettered message “Please submit a gif, jpg, jpeg, or png file”.
-The images that I’ve select are all jpgs.
+Q6: I’ve chosen five to 10 images to submit and filled out the form.
+When I hit “Submit” I get the red lettered message, “Please ensure that your file conforms to the requirements above.”
+The images that I’ve selected are all .gif and .jpg.
 What can we do about this?

 Q7: I am applying to this call and my application will not upload.
 Is the 20 MB limit the total of all the images or each?

 A7: 20 MB is the size limit for each individual image.
-If your files are not over the size limit, please be sure that they meet the other requirements listed in answer A5 above.
+If your files are not over the size limit, please be sure that they meet the file type and name requirements listed in above.

-A13: Anyone who wishes to participate in this Call for Artists must submit an application via the United States Mint’s website at https://www.usmint.gov/learn/artists/call-for-artists/application.
-Most current AIP contracts have remaining option years through 2020 that the Mint may exercise at its discretion.
+A11: Anyone who wishes to participate in this Call for Artists must submit an application via the United States Mint’s website at https://www.usmint.gov/learn/artists/call-for-artists/application.
+Most current AIP contracts have remaining option years through 2025 that the Mint may exercise at its discretion.
 As such, you do not have to participate in this Call in order to continue to work under your existing contract’s option years, if offered.
-However, because the next AIP Call for Artists may not occur until 2024, if you elect not to participate in this Call you risk having a gap in your contract to design for United States coins and medals.
-If you apply for this Call and are not offered a new AIP contract, you may continue to work under your existing contract until it expires, and you may, of course, apply to future Calls after a gap in participation in the AIP.
+However, because the next AIP Call for Artists may not occur until 2025, if you elect not to participate in this Call you risk having a gap in your contract to design for United States coins and medals.
+If you apply for this Call and are not offered a new AIP contract, you may continue to work under your existing contract until it expires, and you may, of course, apply to future Calls.

-Q14: I just wanted to know if there are any restrictions on what current AIP artists can submit for the current “Call”?
-Can we submit images that we have done for the mint over the last few years?
+Q12: I just wanted to know if there are any restrictions on what current AIP artists can submit for the current “Call.”
+Can we submit images that we have done for the United States Mint over the last few years?

-A14: Yes, you may submit work sample images that you created for the United States Mint.
+A12: Yes, you may submit work sample images that you created for the United States Mint.
 Work samples should be representative of your work as an artist.
-As discussed in Q10, please anonymize your work samples by removing or obscuring your name or initials that may appear on the work, including the file name.

-Q15: I’m planning to (re)apply to the AIP program via the current call for artists, and I believe I need to request permission from the US Mint to use a few of the Mint’s coin images in my application.
+Q13: I’m planning to (re)apply to the AIP program via the current Call for Artists, and I believe I need to request permission from the U.S. Mint to use a few of the Mint’s coin images in my application.